rentainhe/pytorch-pooling/README.md

-# Pooling_Survey
+# Pooling
-This is a survey about different pooling methods used in `image classification`
+This is a collection of different pooling methods used in `image classification` `segmentation` `detection`

 ## Features
 * Multi-GPU support